pluralsight/PS-AutoLab-Env/README.md

 **While this project is under the Pluralsight banner, it is offered AS-IS as a free tool with no official support from Pluralsight.
 Pluralsight makes no guarantees or warranties.
 This project is intended to be used for educational purposes only.**

-Beginning with module version 4.17.0, you can run `Open-PSAutoLabHelp` to view a local PDF version of this documentation.
+Beginning with module version 4.17.0, you can run `Open-PSAutoLabHelp` to view a local PDF version of the module's documentation.

 ## Requirements

 This module is designed and intended to be run on a __Windows 10__ client that supports virtualization.
 Windows 10 Pro or Enterprise should be sufficient.
 It is assumed you will be installing this on a Windows 10 desktop running Windows PowerShell 5.1.
 This module will **not** work and and is unsupported on Windows 10 Home or any Student edition.
 Although there are reports of the module working on Windows 10 Education.
-The module _might_ run on Windows Server platforms but this capability has not been fully tested nor is it supported.
+The module _might_ run on Windows Server (2016 or 2019) platforms, but this capability has not been fully tested nor is it supported.

 > Using this in a nested virtual environment *may* work, but don't be surprised if there are problems, especially related to networking and NAT.

 The host computer, where you are installing, must meet the following requirements:

-* Windows PowerShell 5.1
+* Windows PowerShell 5.1.
-* A high-speed internet connection
+* A high-speed internet connection.
-* Minimum 16GB of RAM (32GB is recommended)
+* Minimum 16GB of RAM (32GB is recommended).
-* Minimum 100GB free disk space preferably on a fast SSD device or equivalent
+* Minimum 100GB free disk space preferably on a fast SSD device or equivalent.
 * An Intel i5 processor or equivalent.
-An i7 is recommended for best performance
+An i7 is recommended for best performance.
-* Windows PowerShell Remoting enabled
+* Windows PowerShell Remoting enabled.
 * You should be logged in with a local or domain user account.
 The setup process may not work properly if using an O365 or Microsoft account to logon to Windows.

 You must have administrator access and be able to update the TrustedHosts setting for PowerShell remoting.
 If you are in a corporate environment, these settings may be locked down or restricted.
 If this applies to you, this module may not work properly, if at all.